Tutorial | Image classification without code#

 Screenshot showing the Score a dataset info window.

-Dataiku navigates to the Settings tab for the scoring recipe.
-Here you can change the batch size, edit how many images to score at a time, or activate GPU to run scoring more quickly if that is available to you.
+The Score recipe’s Settings tab lets you change the batch size, edit how many images to score at a time, or activate GPU to run scoring more quickly if that is available to you.

 Screenshot showing the scored dataset in tabular format.